open open

 Source: Dragon Quest Walk

-Furniture case "Nitori"
+Furniture example "Nitori"

-Source: [Nitori] NITORI AR Furniture Trial
+Source: [Nitori] NITORI AR Furniture Trial Storage

-Character case "Shirotan"
+Character example "Shirotan"

 source:

-Advertising example "Pepsi"
+Advertising example: "Pepsi"

 Source: Pepsi